sedwards/PPFA-Demo/README.md

  - Logically, it would be better to provision django, then nginx, then haproxy to follow the flow from backend to front-end but I'm committed now.
 Should re-order this later and switch the IPs around

- - I couldn't remember the terraform syntax for passing in variabes Step 1 above should really be removed/replaced in a future iteration
+ - My Terraform-fu is a little rusty, all the hard-coded stuff can be removed/replaced in a future iteration

 #### Examples
 ##### Accessing Stack with request routed Haproxy->Nginx->Django